|

 the previous versions, despite their relationship to the false MacCarthy Mór, are left in place to show both the artists' talents and the possible diversity of design.

-The final design was produced by renowned heraldic artist
+The final design was produced again by Daniel de

 Bruin, and illustrates the armiger's crest alone, sans any additional accoutrements.
 I wanted this to simplify my personal stationery, but also wanted to see how non-traditional a design the artist could produce - and he obviously came through with flying colors on this one.
 Mr. de Bruin does accept commissions, and his website (which may be seen by clicking